 Dry champagne or sparkling wine has fewer calories overall than most still wines, which makes it a popular choice for wine drinkers seeking a lighter beverage.

-If you’re not sure whether the sparkling wine you’re considering is the dry variety, look for “brut” on the label.
+If you’re unsure whether the sparkling wine you’re considering is the dry variety, look for “brut” on the label.
 Brut means dry in French.

-Pro Tip: mix your bubbles with a zero-calorie sparkling soda for a refreshing wine spritzer that’s lower in calories and lower on alcohol content.
+Pro Tip: mix your bubbles with a zero-calorie sparkling soda for a refreshing wine spritzer lower in calories and alcohol content.

 The Healthiest Wine

-You don’t need to drink alcohol at all to enjoy all of the health benefits of wine.
+You don’t need to drink alcohol to enjoy the health benefits of wine.
 We’re not talking about snacking on a handful of grapes, either.
+Unless you’re drinking dealcoholized wine, that glass is still an alcoholic beverage, and there is no benefit to consuming alcohol.

-Non-alcoholic wine will always be the healthiest wine out there because you don’t have to worry about any of the adverse effects of alcohol as you sip.
+Non-alcoholic wine will always be the healthiest wine because you don’t have to worry about any of the adverse effects of alcohol as you sip.

 - Red wine procyanidins and vascular health